cewdesign/workshops/2_Tomcat/ACTIONLOG.md

 24. Okay, right away discover that it is the java install that is bad.
 Let's fix that in the recipe.

-25. Noticed that java cookbook is installing java 6 by default, updated the attributes to
+25. Noticed that java cookbook is installing java 6 by default, updated the attributes to point to Java 7.

+26. Reupload cookbook.
+Rerun chef-client on target.
+Success!